Selenium is an umbrella project for a range of tools and libraries

 Test Framework box in the figure above, or they may wrap the Test Framework

-entirely in their own implementation.
+entirely in their custom implementation.

 1.2 - A deeper look at Selenium